PubInv/ATX-Preemie/README.md

 Note that this probably is being wonderfully addressed by [Embrace.org](http://embraceglobal.org/embrace-warmer/), which has made a $200 warmer.

 We are not necessarily aiming to replace or improve upon the Embrace warmer, but rather to explore a different point in the design spectrum.

+## Project: Soil Moisture Sensor

+The team, or possibly just Anjan, has developed a soil moisture sensor.